 Experience the West Coast's surf culture in this vibrant beach town.

-Some of the first things you might spot when you drive into the palm-tree lined Pismo Beach is a wave-shaped bike rack, a surf-board table along the sidewalk and signs that read, “Don’t be crabby!
-You’re in Pismo Beach” or “A gourmet meal without a glass of wine is tragic.”
+Elsewhere around town, you'll get a sense for the town's whimsical sense of humor.
+There's a wave-shaped bike rack, a surf-board table along the sidewalk and signs that read, “Don’t be crabby!
+You’re in Pismo Beach” and another one that reads, “A gourmet meal without a glass of wine is tragic.”

-It’s real California, and these sights capture this iconic beach town’s laid-back vibe, its sense of humor and its proximity to 27 wineries in the Edna Valley and Arroyo Grande Valley wine regions.
+It’s real California, and these sights capture this iconic beach town’s laid-back vibe and its proximity to 27 wineries in the Edna Valley and Arroyo Grande Valley wine regions.

 Flutter Around with Butterflies in Winter